lithichor/labyrinth/README.md

 method; that will give you some basic information about the endpoint such as which methods are supported, what the data should look like, and what related endpoints exist.

-Many endpoints require authentication when you call them.
+Most endpoints require authentication when you call them.
 The Labyrinth uses Basic authentication; you need to include the user's email and password in most of your requests:

 > curl -u eric@eric.corn:password localhost:8080/TheLabyrinth/api/user -X GET

-I've written an API client you can use to interface with the REST API, but feel free to write your own, especially if you aren't writing code in Java.
+I've written an API client you can use to interface with the REST API, but feel free to write your own.
+This is especially important if you aren't writing code in Java.